-Installing ODH Beta requires 4.x.
-Documentation for OpenShift can be located (here).
-All screenshots and instructions are from OpenShift 4.4.
+Installing Open Data Hub requires OpenShift Container Platform version 4.2+.
+Documentation for OpenShift is located (here).
+All screenshots and instructions are from OpenShift 4.5.
 For the purposes of this quick start, we used try.openshift.com on AWS.
-Tutorials have also been tested on Code Ready Containers with 16GB of RAM.
+Tutorials have also been tested on Code Ready Containers (CRC) with cluster resources configured for 6 CPUS and 16GB of RAM.

-We will not be installing optional components such as Argo, Seldon, AI Library, or Kafka to avoid using too much resources in case your cluster is small.
+We will not be installing optional components such as Argo, Seldon, AI Library, or Kafka to avoid using too many resources in case your cluster is small.

 Installing the Open Data Hub Operator

-- From the OpenShift console, log in as a user with
+- From the OpenShift web console, log in as a user with

 cluster-adminprivileges.
 For a developer installation from try.openshift.com including AWS and CRC, the